 1. Although a decent digital back is very expensive, the cameras, lenses and accessories available used are inexpensive when compared to new medium format gear.

-2. Hasselblad offers a comprehensive system with many lenses and accessories, especially if using the Hasselblad Flexbody, which is a great compact technical camera that feels as if it was designed for working with digital backs and generates results comparable to an 8X10 film resolution.
+2. Hasselblad offers a comprehensive system with many lenses and accessories, especially if using the Hasselblad Flexbody, which is a great compact technical camera that feels as if it was designed for working with digital backs and can generate results comparable to an 8X10 film resolution.

-3. You can carry the same gear for both digital and film captures, or even use film as a back-up option.
+3. You can carry the same gear for both digital and film captures, SLR or technical camera or even use film as a back-up option.

 Despite all the above, I must say that Nikon D810 is the best camera I have ever owned, and for 80% of my commercial work I use Nikon equipment with prime AF-S / Ai-s lenses.
 How come?

 most of my clients are price oriented and the Nikon is faster to work with and the use of faster lenses enables carrying flashes instead of strobes (which also saves the need for an assistant).